Yong-Wai-Chun/Python-Maze-Library-Mod/README.md

     8. Avoid restarting kernel with clearing output so that it's easier to refer back the searching time.
     9. Avoid using restarting kernel and run all option.
     10. Avoid changing or modifying all the code below except running them.
+    11. If the maze window stopped running, please close it and refresh/restart the kernal.

 ## Sample Modified Outputs: